 When You Won’t Pay Taxes on Life Insurance Payouts

-You won’t pay taxes as the beneficiary of a life insurance policy (term, whole, or other type of policy), provided that you take the money and don’t invest it or put it in an interest-earning account.
+You won’t pay taxes as the beneficiary of a life insurance policy (term, whole, or other type of policy) provided you take the money and don’t invest it or put it in an interest-earning account.
 Per the IRS, you don’t have to report the money as income on your federal tax return.

 Situations When Life Insurance Payouts May Be Taxed

 In most cases, you won’t have to pay taxes on a life insurance benefit you receive from the passing of a loved one.
 However, there are specific situations that may be taxed.